 We have adopted a non-employee director compensation policy.
 Pursuant to this policy, each eligible non-employee director will be entitled to certain cash fees, including an annual retainer of \$75,000.
-In addition, non-employee directors serving on one or more committees of our board of directors will receive the following additional annual fees, each earned and paid on a quarterly basis: (a) the chair of our audit committee will receive an additional annual fee of \$25,000 and other members of our audit committee will receive an additional fee of \$12,500, (b) the chair of our compensation committee will receive an additional annual fee of \$15,000, and other members of our compensation committee will each receive an additional annual fee of \$7,500; and (b) the chair of our nominating and governance committee will receive an additional annual fee of \$10,000, and other members of our nominating and governance committee will receive an additional annual fee of \$5,000.
+In addition, non-employee directors serving on one or more committees of our board of directors will receive the following additional annual fees, each earned and paid on a quarterly basis: (a) the chair of our audit committee will receive an additional annual fee of \$25,000 and other members of our audit committee will receive an additional fee of \$12,500, (b) the chair of our compensation committee will receive an additional annual fee of \$15,000, and other members of our compensation committee will each receive an additional annual fee of \$15,000, and other members of our nominating and governance committee will receive an additional annual fee of \$10,000, and other members of our nominating and governance committee will receive an additional annual fee of \$10,000, and other members of our nominating and governance committee will receive an additional annual fee of \$10,000.

-Pursuant to this policy, each eligible non-employee director will also be entitled to certain equity-based compensation.
+Pursuant to this policy, each eligible non-employee director will also be entitled to certain equity- based compensation.
 Eligible non-employee directors who are engaged in their role as of the date of any annual shareholder meeting will receive an annual restricted stock unit award with a grant date value of \$175,000, which will vest at a rate of in equal monthly installments over the one-year period following the annual shareholder meeting, subject to the non-employee director continuing in service through each such date.
 In addition, each non-employee director who is elected or appointed to the board other than at the annual shareholder meeting will receive, on the date of the initial election or appointment, a one-time restricted stock unit award with a grant date value of \$175,000, which will vest in equal monthly installments over the four-year period following the non-employee director's election or appointment, subject to the non-employee director continuing in service through each such date.
 In the event of a Change in Control (as defined in the 2021 Plan), the equity awards granted pursuant to this policy will accelerate and vest in full.